5 Everyday Diet Habits That Help Beat Constipation Naturally

 Do you ever feel extremely bloated, drained, and so low on energy that it is almost impossible to function after eating?
 Do not let constipation entail suffering.

 It may be only minor annoyances that last for a short time, but unending discomfort is truly dreadful as you attempt to break down your next meal.
-It is fortunate that the solution is as easy as making a minor change to the way you chew.
+Fortunately, the solution is as easy as making a minor change to the way you chew.
 Here are five simple methods to alleviate constipation.

 1. Eat More Fibre-Rich Foods